-My current role is to help build and execute a change management program that meets the needs of Vulcan.
-Another task has been to help support development of a project management office.
-I'd say these two areas have been my primary focus over the last year.
-Occasionally we add a task, such as to inventory everything in the company, and my role is to determine how to go about it.
+My role was to help build and execute a change management program that meets the needs of Vulcan.
+Another task was to help support development of a project management office.
+I'd say these two areas had been my primary focus for a full year.
+Occasionally we added a task, such as to inventory everything in the company, and my role was to determine how to go about it.

-In some cases, I hand things off to someone else.
-In the case of change management, I've held onto it to manage, support and expand it as we grow to the maturity level we want.
-In my mind, the goal is to grow it to a point where we don’t need someone like me as a point person.
-That will be when we’ve developed the right skills within the company, a way to continue to reinforce behaviors naturally, and change becomes business as usual.
-We’re really working to build change management capability.
+In some cases, I handed things off to someone else.
+In the case of change management, I held onto it to manage, support and expand it as we grew to the maturity level we wanted.
+In my mind, the goal was to grow it until we developed the right skills within the company, a way to continue to reinforce behaviors naturally, and when change becomes business as usual.
+That is, Vulcan is working to build change management capability.

 What made you pursue Advanced Deployment Leader Certification?

-I had done change management at large project level but never at an enterprise-wide level.
+I had done change management at the large-project level but never at an enterprise-wide level.
 I knew how to do projects.
 I knew how to educate.
 But because change management was such a new concept at Vulcan, I needed someone to bounce ideas off of.
 I needed a strategic partner.

 How do I start to create that larger coalition?
 How do I evaluate that we've made progress?
 At the project level, you realize some benefits and have some metrics for adoption and usage.
 But when you’re talking about company-wide change in an organization that is almost 12 different companies combined into one, every department would be evaluated very differently.

 When I came across Prosci’s Maturity Model Audit, it really helped shape my next steps and still does.
-It enables me to break down the work streams into bite-sized chunks and find the appropriate strategic partners to help in each work stream, as well as the different sponsors I needed.
+It enables me to break down work streams into bite-sized chunks and find the appropriate strategic partners to help in each work stream, as well as the different sponsors necessary.

-For example, HR is one of our strongest advocates, especially for coaching and mentoring all levels of leadership, building the coalition, and selling change management.
+For example, HR is one of change management's strongest advocates at Vulcan, especially for coaching and mentoring all levels of leadership, building the coalition, and selling change management.
 They were integral to socialization of change management, which is one of the five capabilities you evaluate and build in change management maturity.
 Getting the focus and discipline from Prosci enabled me to break apart all the workstreams, organize my team, make meetings much more efficient, and make sure we were able to come out with a strategic initiative for all five capability areas.

 Now that you have earned your Advanced Deployment Leader Certification, what would you tell someone who is considering the same commitment in their practitioner journey?